KDE/documentation-develop-kde-org/content/hig/icons/monochrome/emblem.md

 Emblem icons are used to indicate state.
 They come in three sizes: 8px, 16px, and 22px, and always use the [monochrome style]({{< relref "monochrome" >}}).
 They are typically overlaid on icons.
-Unlike most monochromatic icons, emblem icons use bright colours to remain recognisable, even at small sizes.
+Unlike most monochromatic icons, emblem icons use bright colours to remain recognizable, even at small sizes.

 Purpose
 -------